Department of Psychology at Illinois State University

 The department routinely awards graduate assistantships to first year students.
-The decision to award an assistantship is subject to the University's receipt of anticipated funding from the State of Illinois.
+The decision to award an assistantship is subject to the University's receipt of anticipated funding from the state of Illinois.
 Graduate assistants must maintain a grade point average of 3.0 or higher (on a 4.0 scale), enroll for at least nine credit hours for the fall and spring semesters, and be eligible for employment based on U.S. Immigration laws.
-Awarding an assistantship is based on a variety of factors, e.g., academic record, the student's graduate program or sequence, and matching job-related skills and availability of the student with specific department needs.
-An assistantship includes a monthly salary that is subject to applicable taxes and a tuition fellowship for the full academic year..
+Awarding an assistantship is based on a variety of factors, e.g., matching job-related skills and availability of the student with specific department needs.
+An assistantship includes a monthly salary that is subject to applicable taxes and a waiver for the full academic year.

-Students are notified if they are eligible for a department assistantship.
-Students who accept a graduate assistantship are employees of the University and the State of Illinois.
-Under the State Officials and Employees Ethics Act (5ILCS 430/5-10), state employees must complete the Mandatory Governmental Ethics Online Training each year.
+Students are notified if they are eligible for an assistantship in the department.
+Students who accept a graduate assistantship are employees of the University and the state of Illinois.
+Under the State Officials and Employees Ethics Act (5ILCS 430/5-10), state employees must complete each year the Mandatory Governmental Ethics Online Training.
 Graduate assistants are notified during the fall semester of the state website and deadline for completing the ethics training.
 Graduate assistants who do not complete the ethics training will lose their assistantship and tuition waiver, and are banned from any future assistantship at the University.

 Graduate assistantships outside the department are listed on the University's Human Resources website.

 See the APA Scholarships, Grants, and Awards website